Stroke Risk Assessment

 - Are you diabetic or take medication to control your blood sugar?

 - Have you ever had a Stroke/TIA or Carotid Artery Disease?

 If You’re At Risk…

-Have blood cholesterol checked at least every five years.
+Have blood cholesterol checked annually.

 Have your blood pressure checked at least every two years.